yegor256/at/README.md

 [2.7] Use irregular input values, instead of `foo` or `hello, world`.

-[2.8] Use different inputs in every test, don't reuse.
+[2.8] Use different inputs in every test, don't reuse them.

 [2.9] Always write failure messages.